Chicago Class 1 Felony Defense Attorney

 Are you facing charges for a Class 1 Felony in Chicago?
 If so, it is important to understand the potential consequences of a conviction.
 Class 1 Felonies are among the most serious crimes in Illinois and carry significant penalties.
-Hiring an attorney can be helpful in getting the prosecution to reduce the Class 1 Felony charges you face to less serious offenses.
+Hiring a Chicago criminal defense attorney can be helpful in getting the prosecution to reduce the Class 1 Felony charges you face to less serious offenses.

 Class 1 Felony Offenses in Chicago

 Many crimes can be classified as a Class 1 Felony when aggravating factors are present.
 Aggravating factors that can result in a Class 1 Felony charge include the use of a firearm, possession of a large quantity of illicit drugs, and causing great bodily harm or death.